-Situated just down the road from Anakeesta, Earthquake the Ride is an exciting motion simulator attraction.
+Just down the road from Anakeesta, Earthquake the Ride is an exciting motion simulator attraction.
 Through sight, sound, motion, live action, and special effects, you’ll experience an earthquake aboard a subway car.
 Gather the whole crew for this exciting tourist attraction and thing to do in Gatlinburg.

 The Sydney James Mountain Lodge has one indoor pool, two outdoor pools, and a poolside cafe that serves breakfast, lunch, and dinner.
 Traditional rooms and cabins are available.
 Some rooms have a balcony, a hot tub, or a fireplace.

 The lodge is on the trolley stop, which makes for a convenient place to stay in Gatlinburg, TN.

 Halloween only comes once a year … in most places.
 In Gatlinburg, the Mysterious Mansion haunted house is open year-round.
 This three-story Victorian-style home offers self-guided tours.

 You’ll walk through creepy parlors, down secret passageways, and into spooky rooms.
 You may or may not be alone, so watch out!
 This Gatlinburg attraction has been open since 1980 and remains a favorite of families, couples, and groups visiting Gatlinburg, TN.

 The Gatlinburg Inn, located near the Mysterious Mansion and other things to do in Gatlinburg, has a swimming pool, a tennis court, outdoor seating areas, and free Wi-Fi.